Non-simple polarised abelian surfaces and genus 3 curves with completely decomposable Jacobians: Introduction

 On the other hand, the moduli space of polarised abelian varieties of a given (non-principal) type is much harder to deal with.
 The main obstacle to extend the results of the principally polarised case is the fact that two complementary abelian subvarieties of a non-principally polarised abelian variety do not necessarily have the same exponent.
 This inevitably leads to the conclusion that the moduli space of non-simple polarised abelian varieties that contain an abelian subvariety of a fixed dimension is not necessarily irreducible, and it is not clear a priori how to describe the irreducible components.

 In \cite[Ch.
 IX]{vdG}, G. van der Geer recalls Humbert's singular equations and states that they can be generalised to non-principally polarised surfaces in \cite[Th.
 IX.2.4]{vdG}.
-However, in Corollary \ref{examples} we show that different singular equations can give the same irreducible component in the moduli.
-Hence, \cite[Th.
-IX.2.4]{vdG} is not enough to describe irreducible components of non-simple abelian surfaces.
+However the result only states that there are many irreducible components of non-simple surfaces but does not give any insight into what the exponents of the elliptic curves are.

 In \cite{G}, L. Guerra constructs moduli spaces of non-simple abelian varieties and especially their irreducible components.
 However, due to the fact that the construction is general and not very explicit, the author concludes his paper with questions about whether the constructed spaces are actually non-empty \cite[page 334]{G}.
-In Corollary \ref{Guerra}, in the case of polarised abelian surfaces, we show a necessary and sufficient condition for his spaces to be non-empty and that they consist of unique irreducible components.

 In \cite{ALR} the authors have found equations for non-simple polarised varieties.
 However, since they are defined over $\mathbb{Q}$ they do not provide any information about irreducible components and possible exponents of subvarieties.